×

 What are the schools in San Ignacio like?

 "San Ignacio is home to a number of excellent international and bilingual schools.
 The San Ignacio International School (SIS) is a private, non-profit, co-educational school offering a comprehensive education from pre-school to high school.
 The school is accredited by the Ministry of Education in Belize and offers a curriculum based on the International Baccalaureate (IB) program.
 SIS also offers a variety of extracurricular activities, including sports, music, and art.
 The San Ignacio Catholic School is a private, bilingual school offering a Catholic education to students from pre-school to high school.
 The school is accredited by the Ministry of Education in Belize and offers a curriculum based on the Belizean National Curriculum.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The San Ignacio Community School is a public, bilingual school offering a comprehensive education from pre-school to high school.
 The school is accredited by the Ministry of Education in Belize and offers a curriculum based on the Belizean National Curriculum.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The San Ignacio International Academy is a private, bilingual school offering a comprehensive education from pre-school to high school.
 The school is accredited by the Ministry of Education in Belize and offers a curriculum based on the International Baccalaureate (IB) program.
-The school also offers a variety of extracurricular activities, including sports, music, and art," said one parent with children at in San Ignacio.
+The school also offers a variety of extracurricular activities, including sports, music, and art," remarked one parent with kids at in San Ignacio.

 What are the pros and cons of living in San Ignacio?